What is personification?

 Literary Impact:

-1. Children's Literature: Personification is a common tool in children's literature, helping young readers connect with characters and concepts.
+Personification is a commonly used tool in children’s literature to help kids relate to characters and concepts.

 Challenges and Artful Usage: